ShaikZaheer-developer/ShaikZaheer-developer/README.md

 ### What I currently Do

-- 🏢 I am a Bachelors student in Artificial intelligence and Data science.
+- 🏢 I am a Bachelors Graduate in Artificial intelligence and Data science.
-- 💻 Want to Start a Startup, India.
+- 💻 Want to Create a new Imapct in Technology, India.
 - 🙋‍ More about me: Visit [My Website](https://zaheerportfolio2023.netlify.app/)
 - 🖇 Follow me on [LinkedIn](https://www.linkedin.com/in/zaheershaik2/)
 - 👯 Pronouns: He/Him